athena-team/athena-decoder/docs/build-graph.md

 # Preparing the grammar G

 The most part of grammar G is an acceptor with words as its symbols.
 The exception is the disambiguation symbol #0 which only apperas on the input side.
-Note that we only support 3gram language model for now.
 We use the word table file generated when creating speller file and language model to build grammar G.

 ```